pglen/pyedpro/README.md

 column select, multiple clipboards, unlimited undo ... makes it an editor that I use every day.

  This project is a successor of pyedit, after porting it to GTK3.
+PyEdPro will run anywhere PyGTK can run.

-  Working platforms currently are:
+  Working and tested platforms currently are:

         Win 7 ..
 Win 10 ...
         Centos 6 ..
-7 Ubunto 14 ...
-16 (all linux platforms) ...
+7 Ubuntu 14 ...
+16
         Msys, Msys2, Mingw, Raspberry PI ...

-                practically anywhere PyGTK can run.
+  If you encounter blank screen after start, cairo is not installed.
+The terminal interface will complain, but if you start from the GUI, you can see the message in the log window.
+(Menu->Windows->Show_Log) To install cairo type 'sudo apt install cairo'.

-  I mainly run it in MSYS2, Ubuntu and the Raspberry-Pi, and it behaves consistently on all three platforms.
+  I mainly run it in MSYS2, Ubuntu, Windows 10, and the Raspberry-Pi.
+It behaves consistently on all the tested platforms.

    PyEdPro.py has macro recording/play, search/replace, functional navigation,
 comment/string spell check, auto backup, persistent undo/redo, auto complete, auto correct, syntax check, spell suggestion ... and a lot more.

-   It is fast, it is extendable, as python lends itself to easy extending.
+   PyEdPro is fast, it is extendable, as python lends itself to easy extending.
 The editor has a table driven key mapping.
 One can easily edit the key map in keyhand.py, and the key actions in acthand.py